Japanese science fiction

 Science fiction is an important genre of modern Japanese literature that has strongly influenced aspects of contemporary Japanese pop culture, including anime, manga, video games, tokusatsu, and cinema.
+Japanese fiction has assumed a position of significance in many genres of world literature, with speculative fiction encompassing a diverse range of literary works, has a rich history deeply intertwined with the country's cultural and social contexts, It is Often characterized by its imaginative narratives, futuristic themes, and exploration of societal issues, It has gained international recognition for its unique blend of traditional storytelling elements with modern speculative concepts.
+Contemporary Japanese speculative fiction has themes focusing on artificial intelligence, genetic engineering, and environmental degradation are prevalent, reflecting the anxieties and realities of the modern world.

 History

 Origins

 Both Japan's history of technology and mythology play a role in the development of its science fiction.
 Some early Japanese literature, for example, contain elements of proto-science fiction.
 The early Japanese tale of "Urashima Tarō" involves traveling forwards in time to a distant future, and was first described in the Nihongi (720).
 It was about a young fisherman named Urashima Taro who visits an undersea palace and stays there for three days.
 After returning home to his village, he finds himself three hundred years in the future, where he is long forgotten, his house in ruins, and his family long dead.
 The 10th-century Japanese narrative The Tale of the Bamboo Cutter may also be considered proto-science fiction.
 The protagonist of the story, Kaguya-hime, is a princess from the Moon who is sent to Earth for safety during a celestial war, and is found and raised by a bamboo cutter in Japan.
 She is later taken back to the Moon by her real extraterrestrial family.
 A manuscript illustration depicts a round flying machine similar to a flying saucer.

 Science fiction in the standard modern sense began with the Meiji Restoration and the importation of Western ideas.
 The first science fiction of any influence to be translated into Japanese were the novels of Jules Verne.
 The translation of Around the World in Eighty Days - of which part of the plot is set in Japan - was published in 1878–1880, followed by his other works with immense popularity.
 The word (科学小説, kagaku shōsetsu) was coined as a translation of "scientific novel" as early as 1886.

 Shunrō Oshikawa is generally considered as the ancestor of Japanese science fiction.
-His debut work Kaitei Gunkan (Undersea warship), published in 1900, described submarines and predicted a coming Russo-Japanese war.
+His debut work Kaitei Gunkan (Undersea warship), published in 1900, described submarines and predicted a coming Russo-Japanese War.